 I mean, before JoJo joined our Thanksgiving celebration, we didn’t have jalapeño-spiked cheesy corn at the table.
 Now her Texas influence is an integral part of our annual tradition.
 For me, pushing some spicy, creamy corn into the mashed potatoes and gravy was an obvious move, but when Uncle Fran’s bittersweet orange-cranberry chutney mingled in . . . a serendipitous flavor bomb!

 Chardonnay is definitely one of the go-to favorites for Thanksgiving Dinner.
 It’s versatile yet familiar.
 And Chardonnay is known to play well with others.
 Whether you’re serving dinner this year or you’d like a nice bottle to present to your hosts, here’s a guide to some of our favorite Chardonnay trios for 2020.
+You can find our favorite ways to prepare for the holidays with our Wine Bundles collection.

 For milder fare, we suggest a lighter Chardonnay.
 Think classic turkey dinner with simply prepared vegetable dishes, ambrosia salad, and Parker House rolls.
 We think these Chardonnays offer a nice combination of refreshing fruit crispness and soft minerality to pair nicely with a classic Thanksgiving meal.